-With summer slowly making an exit and fall just beginning to show it’s face through a slight chill in the morning air, and with back to school season in full gear, now is the time to start thinking about clearing some things out and maybe make a little money, too.
-A new season is the perfect time to reorganize, regroup and resell.
+With back to school season just around the corner, now is the time to start thinking about clearing some things out and maybe make a little money, too.
+It is the perfect time to reorganize, regroup and resell.

 1. Everyone knows about Craigslist, right?
 It’s a great option for selling goods.
 The mistake I see over and over again is listing the wrong things.
 Craigslist is great for large items (i.e. bikes, beds, climbers, strollers etc).
 Small items?
 Not so much.
 No one wants to drive across town to pick up a single pair of used kids’ shoes.